Preventing Countering Espionage - A modern threat

 Bluetooth™ and Wireless connections

-Overall what must be taken on board is that no one wants to work in a locked down environment, but in a secure one.
-All security recommendations need to be both affordable and workable, the simpler the better, realistic and in keeping with the level of possible threat.
+Overall, what must be taken on board is that no one wants to work in a locked-down environment but in a secure one.
+All security recommendations need to be both affordable and workable; the simpler, the better, realistic and in keeping with the level of a possible threat.